Speech therapist pointing to her mouth while modeling speech sounds for a toddler.

 Core Features to Look For

-Choose toys that encourage back-and-forth interaction.
-Think open-ended toys that let your child make choices, use imagination, and problem-solve.
+There is a famous saying in developmental circles: "Passive toys make active babies; active toys make passive babies."
+When searching for toys to help toddlers talk, choose items that encourage back-and-forth interaction.
+Think open-ended language development toys that let your child make choices, use imagination, and problem-solve.
 Look for toys with bright colors, sounds, or pieces that invite talking and storytelling.
 The goal is connection, not perfection.

 What to Avoid